Life As a Teller

 - Money Counter

 There were about 502,700 jobs for Teller in 2016 (in the United States).
 There is little to no growth in job opportunities for Teller.
-The BLS estimates 51,500 yearly job openings in this field.
+There will be an estimated 51,500 positions for Teller per year.

 The states with the most job growth for Teller are Utah, Arizona, and Texas.
 Watch out if you plan on working in Wyoming, Illinois, or Pennsylvania.
 These states have the worst job growth for this type of profession.